Bbert88/school-district-analysis/README.md

 ![School Summary](./Resources/school_summary_removed.png)

 The above visualization is a snapshot of Thomas High Schools metrics once their 9th grade scores were removed.
 The scores decreased considerably from the original scores.
 This was because the calculations were not yet updated to adjust the student count to exclude all 9th graders.
-Please see the below visualiation which depicts the updated scores after the student count was updated.
+Please see the below visualization which depicts the updated scores after the student count was updated.

 ![Updated School Summary](./Resources/school_summary_replaced.png)